-Somerset Academy Village Charter Middle School, #5002, maintains a safe and secure learning environment.
-The School will cooperate with the Sponsor and law enforcement to provide the safest school possible for the staff and students.
-The school incorporates all applicable and appropriate District-approved emergency efforts to maintain a safe school environment.
-The administrative team conducts ongoing trainings for all staff on safety protocols and emergency action plans for emergency situations.
-Procedures and plans are provided to teachers and the staff through the faculty handbook and during faculty meetings.
-There have been very few incidents at the school and the appropriate corrective actions are taken to ensure the safety and security of the school and its students.
-All procedures of Broward District Public Schools are followed utilizing the Broward County Public Schools Code of Conduct and BCPS Discipline Matrix as a guide.
-Student discipline referrals and outcomes are entered in TERMS pursuant to District requirements.
+On August 30, 2018, the principal received a letter from the Director of Charter Schools Management/Support for "Failure to Comply with Contractual Obligations related to Student Discipline".
+Student altercations occurred on the school campus on two different dates that involved contacting the police on the first day and a student arrest on the second day.
+The principal did not inform the Charter Schools Management/Support about these incidents.
+As a new principal in Broward, a mentor was assigned to collaborate-when issues of a more serious nature relating to discipline occur.
+Additionally, the principal participated in the district's initial Threat Assessment training on September 27, 2018.
+Due to the measures in place, there have been very few incidents at the school and appropriate corrective actions are taken to ensure the safety and security of the school and its students.
+All procedures of Broward County Public Schools are followed utilizing the BCPS Code of Conduct and Discipline Matrix as a guide.
+Student discipline referrals and outcomes are entered in TERMS according to District requirements.
 Our protocol for students with any disciplinary action is to counsel the student regarding the behavior to determine the reasoning behind it and make sure that there is no reason to believe the incident would occur again with that student.
 If any concerns arise, the guidance counselor will get involved and the next actions will be determined dependent on the severity of the situation.
 If a threat assessment is necessary, we will conduct one and go forward with appropriate steps.
-The administration will involve law enforcement when necessary.
-If the team determines the child to need interventions, the child will be placed on a Behavior RTI for further monitoring.
+The administration will involve law enforcement as mandated.
+If the team determines the child requires interventions, the child will be placed on a Behavior RTI for further monitoring.
 In addition to having an onsite school counselor, if it is a situation where the child needs immediate mental health counseling, we will refer to our community partner agencies who can provide immediate support for the child.
-Each situation is handled appropriately dependent on the circumstances and the support the Collaborative Problem Solving Team deems necessary for the child.
+Each situation is handled appropriately depending on the circumstances and the support the Collaborative Problem Solving Team deems necessary for the child.